aridjayarecipes/cutesrecipes.web.app/content/post/1788-how-to-make-speedy-sweet-glazed-carrots.md

 1. Get Pinch salt

 As for what you use, that part is dependent on your own tastes.
-These honey glazed carrots are an easy sheet pan recipe that transforms the everyday carrot into a show-stopping sweet and savory side dish (that&#39;s also highly addictive).
+These honey glazed carrots are an easy sheet pan recipe that transforms the everyday carrot into a show-stopping sweet and savory side dish (that's also highly addictive).
 Glazed carrots are a classic side dish for all kinds of special occasions.
 Carrots and radishes give color and crunch to this sweet, spicy side.

 <!--inarticleads2-->